rezalaki/AndroidGeneratePdf/README.md

 This repository is created to share a solution for the challenge: `How to created PDF file in android` by **iTextPdf** library.
 So you can clone and open it by **Android Studio**.

 <br>
-more info about **iTextPdf** available on https://itextpdf.com and https://itextpdf.com/products/itext-core
+more info about iTextPdf is available on https://itextpdf.com and https://itextpdf.com/products/itext-core

 ## About the source
 This project contains these important files, you'd better have a look at: